 To remove an existing primary key, click the bin icon:

-Note that creating and removing the primary key can take some time on large tables.
+Note: Be aware that creating or removing the primary key can take some time on large tables.

 When a primary key is defined on a column, the value of that column is guaranteed to be unique in that table.